Teeenoob/bloxstrap-gold/README.md

   Seamlessly run multiple local Roblox clients with account isolation — no hacks or patches needed.

 - **Fast Flag customization**
-  Access internal Roblox fast flags to enable experimental features and tweak engine behavior.
+  Access all internal Roblox Fast Flags to enable experimental features and tweak engine behavior.
+Whitelisted Flags not enough?
+Gold is for you.

 - **Performance boosts**
-  Lower latency, increase frame rates, and remove unnecessary overhead to make your client smoother.
+  Lower latency, increase frame rates, and remove unnecessary overhead to make your client run smoother.

 - **Privacy & security enhancements**
   Reduce telemetry, lock down sessions, and limit unwanted data exposure.